Pratham-Jindal/zomato-landingpage10722/readme.md

 # this is a clone
-hello this pratham
-hello this is ai
+ this is zomato landing page clone practise project